Terradue/doc-developer-sandbox/source/reference/man/py_functions/cioppy.register.rst

 Description
 -----------

-Registers the metadata of a product in a catalogue (e.g. the sandbox internal catalogue)
+Registers the metadata of a product in a catalogue (e.g. the sandbox internal catalogue).

 Usage
 -----